terraform-aws-modules/terraform-aws-vpc/README.md

 Sponsored by [Cloudcraft - the best way to draw AWS diagrams](https://cloudcraft.co/?utm_source=terraform-aws-vpc)

 <a href="https://cloudcraft.co/?utm_source=terraform-aws-vpc" target="_blank"><img src="https://raw.githubusercontent.com/antonbabenko/modules.tf-lambda/master/misc/cloudcraft-logo.png" alt="Cloudcraft - the best way to draw AWS diagrams" width="211" height="56" /></a>

+## Terraform versions

+For Terraform 0.12 use version `v2.*` of this module.

+If you are using Terraform 0.11 you can use versions `v1.*`.

 ## Usage